robogeek42/agon_basic_mycode/rtdemo/HowDoesItWork.md

   230 IF D<=0 THEN =FNc(X,Y,Z,U,V,W):REM didn't hit anything; return colour
 ```

 So, if D is negative, we missed the sphere entirely, so colour the pixel as either sky or floor.
+This is calculated in `FNc()` the colour function.
 More on that later

 ---

-The function of line 240 is to stop a second internal reflection from the otherside of the sphere.
+The purpose of line 240 is to stop a second internal reflection from the otherside of the sphere.

 ```BASIC
   240 T=-P-SQRD:IF T<=0 =FNc(X,Y,Z,U,V,W):REM still didn't hit anything; return colour
 ```

-If you comment out the IF part, you end up with this:
+If you comment out the IF part, you end up with this: (Note the two weird extra reflctions).

 ![RTDemo screenshot Internal reflection](AgonRTDemoInternalReflection.png "RTDemo screenshot Internal Reflection")